 The general rule of thumb is to put away 30-35% of your Adjusted Gross Income (income reduced by tax write-offs) for taxes.
 Once you calculate what that percentage is for the tax year, divide that number by 4 -- and you have your quarterly estimated tax payments.

 Of course, you can also let the smart accounting Bonsai Tax app calculate your quarterly estimated taxes for you, based on the income and expenses data enrolled in your bookkeeping account -- under its 100% accuracy guarantee.
 Try a free trial here.

-Driving for Amazon Flex, some of your expenses are eligible to be written off as tax deductions from your income.
+Driving for Amazon Flex, some of your expenses are eligible to be written off as self-employed tax deductions from your income.

 A tax deduction is a reduction of income to be taxed, most frequently as a result of "writing off" business expenses that were made to directly benefit one's business.

 The earlier-mentioned Adjusted Gross Income (AGI) is the taxable income after you have subtracted all the qualifying deductions.
 Obviously, the lower you can bring your AGI, the less money you must pay for it in taxes.
 Conversely, the fewer taxes you pay, the more money you are left with to reinvest into your enterprise.

 For this reason, it is very important to hold on to all your expense receipts as well as keeping records for miles a regular habit

 Note: the Bonsai Tax app can scan your receipts, the mileage tracking, organizing, and maximizing of all your potential write-offs for you.
 On average, users save $5,600 on their tax bills at the end of the year.
 Claim your free trial here.

 Here are the most common business expenses Amazon Flex drivers can claim as deductions to lower their AGI:

 The more business expense receipts you save, the more deductions you may be able to claim: depending on how much driving you do, those costs can add up to a pretty penny -- so don't neglect to write them off!